MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

    level 2 prediction are the x and y offset parameters.
 If the action was an autoattack instead, then the parameter would be the unit to attack.

+The action labels are the main outputs for the model and the intent labels are used as an auxiliary task during training to improve the model performance.
+The intent label is not used as an output during inference.

 <!--
 ### Hierarchical Reinforcement Learning for Multi-agent MOBA Game
 -->